 Haitong Du

 I am a DPhil student in International Relations at Balliol College.
-I hold an MPhil in International Relations from Pembroke College, Oxford and a BA in International Relations (Phi Beta Kappa) from Tufts University.
+I hold an MPhil in International Relations from Pembroke College, Oxford, and a BA in International Relations with a minor in French (Phi Beta Kappa) from Tufts University.

-I serve as President of the Oxford University International Relations Society for the 2024-25 academic year, hosting speakers including John Mearsheimer, Graham Allison, G John Ikenberry, Joseph Nye, Amitav Acharya, and The Lord Hague of Richmond.
-I was a fellow at Oxford China Policy Lab (OCPL).
+During 2024–25, I served as President of the Oxford University International Relations Society, hosting speakers including John Mearsheimer, Graham Allison, G. John Ikenberry, Joseph Nye, Amitav Acharya, and The Lord Hague of Richmond.
+I was previously a fellow at the Oxford China Policy Lab, where I contributed to projects on contemporary US-China relations.

 Research